Andrettin/Wyrmsun/readme.txt

 - Norse players now require not only the Spatha upgrade, but also Sailing and either Shield Wall or Svinfylking to enter the Viking Age.

 * Buildings
+- All Germanic buildings now have snowy variations.
 - The Teutonic Mason's Shop now correctly uses its active animations.
 - The Germanic Stables graphics now use semi-transparent shadows, as the other buildings do.